Does Home Insurance Cover Burst Pipes? What You Need to Know

 • Require proof you winterized the property (drained pipes, shut off water)

-• Deny claims if inspections show the home was left heated but thermostat was set too low
+• Deny claims if inspections show the home was left heated but the thermostat was set too low

 • Request utility records to confirm the home was actively heated